 b.
 The value of food benefits under the Supplemental Nutrition Assistance Program;

 c.
-The value of supplemental food assistance received under the Child Nutrition Act of 1966 (42 USC §§ 1771-1789).
-This includes all school meals programs; the Women, Infants and Children program, and the Child Care Food program.
+The value of supplemental food assistance received under the Child Nutrition Act of 1966 (42 USC §§ 1771 through 1789).
+This includes all school meals programs; the Women, Infants and Children program; and the Child Care Food program;

 d.
-The value of foods donated under the United States Department of Agriculture Commodity Distribution Program, including those furnished through the school meal programs;
+The value of foods donated under the U.S. Department of Agriculture Commodity Distribution Program, including those foods furnished through the school meal programs;

 f.
-Grants or loans to any undergraduate students for educational purposes made or insured under any program administered by the United States Secretary of Education;
+Grants or loans to any undergraduate students for educational purposes made or insured under any program administered by the U.S. Secretary of Education;

 g.
-A scholarship or grant obtained and used under conditions which preclude its use for current living costs;
+A scholarship or grant obtained and used under conditions that preclude its use for current living costs;

 i.
 Payments to VISTA volunteers;

 j.
-The Veterans Administration educational amount for the caretaker 18 or older when used specifically for educational purposes.
+The Veterans Administration educational amount for the caretaker 18 years of age or older when used specifically for educational purposes.
 Any additional money included in the benefit amount for dependents is to be counted as income;

 k.
 Income tax refunds including earned income tax credit advance payments and refunds;